Skip to contents

 method

-method to use: "lms" = laten model structural equations (not passed to lavaan). "qml" = quasi maximum likelihood estimation of laten model structural equations (not passed to lavaan).
+method to use: "lms" = latent model structural equations (not passed to lavaan). "qml" = quasi maximum likelihood estimation of latent model structural equations (not passed to lavaan).

 verbose